Midas (comics): Powers and abilities

-Midas I dresses in the clothing of ancient Greece, and supports his enormous weight by wearing a powered exoskeleton built by Midas's scientists, enabling Midas to walk.
-He rides a special throne-shaped hovercraft containing various weaponry and devices, including two telescoping mechanical arms, a heat-seeking antenna, two small anti-personnel missiles, and a dozen high intensity shock blasters, and whose base delivers an electric shock to anyone touching it; the throne moves on a field of compressed air like a hydrofoil craft.
-Midas wears powered glove units developed by Abraham Klein, giving him the "golden touch" that allows him the ability to permanently paralyze a person's nervous system while accompanied by a spray of rapidly hardening liquid gold, giving the victim's skin a golden color; the gloves also give him the ability to fire either electrical blasts or the "golden touch" effect from his hands over short distances.
-Midas also has access to the Flying Fortress, a gigantic hovercraft headquarters resembling an ancient Greek city, and a supersonic aircraft squadron armed with "lightning simulator" weapons, which fire powerful electrical bolts.
-Midas possesses a genius intellect, and is a master strategist and tactician, and a skilled businessman.
-He is entirely self-educated, equivalent to college level, especially in economics and business administration.
-After being struck by Marianne Rodgers' mindblast, his golden touch power was turned inward, transforming Midas into a being of living gold.
-In his golden form, Midas does not need to eat or sleep, but can absorb gold into him.
+Mordecai Midas rides a special throne-shaped hovercraft containing various weaponry and devices, including two telescoping mechanical arms, a heat-seeking antenna, two small anti-personnel missiles, and high-intensity shock blasters.
+Midas wears powered glove units that paralyze the nervous system and emit liquid gold, giving the victim's skin a golden color.
+Midas also has access to the Flying Fortress, a gigantic hovercraft headquarters resembling an ancient Greek city, and a supersonic aircraft squadron armed with electric blasters.
+After Midas was struck by Marianne Rodgers' mental blast, his golden touch power was inverted, transforming his body into living gold.

-Midas II carried a special drug spray that he used to get his victims addicted to his drugs.
+Malcolm Meriwell uses a special drug spray that he used to get his victims addicted to his drugs.